deepmancer/medseg-diffusion/README.md

 }
 ```

+## 📝 License

+This project is licensed under the MIT License.
+For detailed information, please refer to the [LICENSE](LICENSE) file.

 ---

 We hope this repository aids your research and development in medical image segmentation.
 Feel free to contribute or raise issues.
 Let's advance medical technology together! 💡